-This ENERGY STAR® benchmarking score provides a comprehensive snapshot of your building's energy performance.
+This ENERGY STAR benchmarking score provides a comprehensive snapshot of your building's energy performance.
 It assesses the building's physical assets, operations, and occupant behavior, which is compiled into a quick and easy-to-understand score.

-Figure 5 - Energy Use Intensity Comparison3
+Figure 5 - Energy Use Intensity Comparison

-This building performs at, or below the national average.
-This report contains suggestions about how to improve building performance and reduce energy costs.
+Congratulations, your building performs better than the national average.
+This report has suggestions about how to keep your building running efficiently, further improve performance, and lower your energy bills even more.

 Energy use intensity (EUI) measures energy consumption per square foot and is the standard metric for comparing buildings' energy performance.
 A lower EUI means better performance and less energy consumed.
 Several factors can cause a building to vary from typical energy usage.
-Local weather conditions, building age and insulation levels, equipment efficiency, daily occupancy hours, changes in occupancy throughout the year, equipment operating hours, and occupant behavior all contribute to a building's energy use and the benchmarking score.
+Local weather conditions, building age and insulation levels, equipment efficiency, daily occupancy hours, changes in occupancy throughout the year, equipment operating hours, and occupant behavior all contribute to a building's energy use and the benchmarking score

-3 Based on all evaluated ECMs
+&lt;sup>3 Based on all evaluated ECMs